All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 This is the most meaningful clinical difference between the two platforms.

-Ro Body can facilitate prescriptions for brand-name Ozempic, Wegovy, and Mounjaro.
+Ro Body can help with prescriptions for brand-name Ozempic, Wegovy, and Mounjaro.
 These are FDA-approved, manufactured by Novo Nordisk and Eli Lilly under rigorous pharmaceutical standards.
 They have extensive clinical trial data behind them.
 If you can get insurance coverage, brand-name medications are the gold standard.

 Should this concern you?
 For most patients, compounded GLP-1s from reputable 503B pharmacies are safe and effective.
 Millions of people are using them.
 But if getting the exact same product that was used in clinical trials matters to you, and you have insurance to cover it, Ro Body's brand-name access is a real advantage.